 When to Harvest Tulsi

 How long does it take to grow tulsi?
-Since tulsi is a perennial, it’s best to continiously harvest small amounts of the herb to allow for continued growth.
+Since tulsi is a perennial, it’s best to continuously harvest small amounts of the herb to allow for continued growth.

 You can begin to harvest tulsi once the plant reaches about a foot in height.
 Pinch back the growing tips to help encourage a bushy plant habit, which will increase yields.
 Tulsi plants should be ready for harvest about 40 days after germination and do best with sparse periodic harvests.
 If harvested gently, by single leaves or branches, a tulsi plant can continue to produce for several years.